Research Studies

 Assessment of potential risks of seismic surveys to affect groundfish resources (ESRF Project 2018-01S).

-Oil and gas exploration in Southern Atlantic frontier regions has been very active at a time when the fishing industry in this same area is becoming increasingly reliant on the rebuilding groundfish fishery.
-The effects of ocean noise on marine life is a growing concern globally, however the specific impacts including non-lethal effects and how they are manifested remains poorly defined for many species groups including fish.
-This project will examine potential risks of seismic air gun surveys to affect commercially important and culturally important groundfish species, including commercial catchability, and fish behaviour (movement).
+Oil and gas exploration in the Atlantic offshore has been very active at a time when the fishing industry in the same area is becoming increasingly reliant on rebuilding the groundfish fishery.
+The effects of ocean noise on marine life are a growing concern globally, however the specific impacts including non-lethal effects and how they are manifested remain poorly defined for many species including fish.
+This project incorporated several different measurement metrics to examine potential risks of seismic air gun surveys to affect commercially important and culturally important groundfish species, including commercial catchability, and fish behaviour.
+A key value of this research project is how it has incorporated realistic season-long 3D seismic surveying with wide-ranging environmental conditions assessing several groundfish species.

 Northern Region